fendlerj/BPRM_PT/README.md

 This code infers a Bayesian Profile Regression Mixture (BPRM) model with an MCMC algorithm including a parallel tempering scheme.

 ## Overview
 This code is associated with the work **Considering parallel tempering and comparing post-treatment procedures in Bayesian Profile Regression Models for a survival outcome and correlated exposures**, Fendler J, Guihenneuc C and Ancelet A. 2025.
-For more details on the methodology, please consult the article (https://doi.org/10.48550/arXiv.2512.23571).
+For more details on the methodology, please consult the related article (https://doi.org/10.48550/arXiv.2512.23571).

 A toy dataset (data.csv) is provided.